alganet/Projects/Mosai/runup/runup.md

 	```

-Now run it to see results and output:
+Now run it to see results and output (ymmv, see ./runup.sh --help):

 [ ]:real:example:main